mkovac03/gee_data_download/README.md

 ### 2. Open Anaconda Prompt

-'''Make sure to run all the following commands from Anaconda Prompt (not from Windows CMD or PowerShell).'''
+⚠️ IMPORTANT: Make sure to run all the following commands from Anaconda Prompt (not from Windows CMD or PowerShell).

 To open Anaconda Prompt: